 This time, I am going to be a bit lazy and just cite out of Atul Gawande’s TED talk.
-But how could I say it in a better way?
-His speech is about coaching in general and not specifically about negotiation.
+How could I say it in a better way?
+His speech is about coaching, in general, and not specifically about negotiation coaching.
 But still entirely relevant to see how coaching can be useful for your negotiation skills.
-I made very few adaptations to the context of negotiation coaching which you can see in between square brackets [ ] in my summary below.
+I made very few adaptations for the context of negotiation coaching which you can see in between square brackets [ ] in my summary below.

 How to learn and improve?